-The Turkish Competition Authority also faces various issues where international co-operation is required.
+The Turkish Competition Authority also faces various issues where international cooperation is required.
 In this respect, there have been various decisions in which the Competition Authority has requested co-operation on dawn raids, information exchange, notifications and collection of monetary fines from the competition authorities in other jurisdictions via the Ministry of Foreign affairs and the Ministry of Justice.
 The Competition Authority has, however, been unsuccessful in these requests.

 The research department of the Competition Authority makes periodic consultations with relevant domestic and foreign institutions and organisations about the protection of competition to assess their results, and submits its recommendations to the Competition Board.
-A co-operation protocol was signed on 14 October 2009 between the Competition Authority and the Turkish Public Procurement Authority to procure a healthy competition environment with regard to public tenders by co-operating and sharing information.
+A cooperation protocol was signed on 14 October 2009 between the Competition Authority and the Turkish Public Procurement Authority to procure a healthy competition environment with regard to public tenders by cooperating and sharing information.
+On 2 November 2011, a cooperation protocol was signed with the Turkish Information and Communication Technologies Authority in order to establish, develop and maintain competition in the electronic communication sector, and on 28 January 2015, a cooperation protocol was signed with the Turkish Energy Market Regulatory Authority in order to establish, develop and maintain a free and healthy competition environment in the energy markets.
 However, the interplay between jurisdictions does not materially affect the handling of the Competition Board in cartel investigations.
 The principle of comity is not an explicit provision of the Turkish Competition Law.
-A cartel conduct that was investigated elsewhere in the world can be prosecuted in Turkey if it has had an effect on non-Turkish markets.
+A cartel conduct that was investigated elsewhere in the world can be prosecuted in Turkey if it had an effect on Turkish markets.